-Earlier versions of OMNeT++ did not have these guarantees -- resizing a gate vector could cause its ID range to be relocated, if it would have overlapped with the ID range of other gate vectors.
-OMNeT++ 4.0 solves the same problem by interpreting the gate ID as a bitfield, basically containing bits that identify the gate name, and other bits that hold the index.
+NOTE: OMNeT++ version earlier than 4.0 did not have these guarantees - resizing a gate vector could cause its ID range to be relocated, if it would have overlapped with the ID range of other gate vectors.
+OMNeT++ 4.x solves the same problem by interpreting the gate ID as a bitfield, basically containing bits that identify the gate name, and other bits that hold the index.
 This also means that the theoretical upper limit for a gate size is now smaller, albeit it is still big enough so that it can be safely ignored for practical purposes.